1coderookie/BSB-LPB-LAN_EN/docs/index.md

-## Manual for the BSB-LPB-LAN adapter ##
+## Preface ##

-This manual was written to make the start and the usage of the BSB-LPB-LAN adapter (pcb layout v2) and the BSB-LAN software easier.
+This manual was written to make the start and the usage of the BSB-LPB-LAN adapter (schematic layout v2, Arduino version) and the BSB-LAN software easier.

 ***It is suggested to read the manual completely before starting the installation and usage of the adapter and the software.***